SOMAS2023/SOMAS2023/docs/SETUP.md

 3. DO NOT TOUCH code you don't own unless you have a good reason to.
 If you have a good reason to, do it in a separate PR and notify the owners of the code.

-4. Do not use `panic` or `die`--return an `error` instead!
+4. Do not use `panic` - return an `error` instead!

 5. Do not use system-specific packages (e.g. `internal/syscall/unix`).

-6. Keep your team repo base up to date with the main repo.

-7. Use the superior `errors.Errorf` to create your errors so that we have a stack trace.
+6. Use [`fmt.Errorf`](https://pkg.go.dev/fmt#Errorf) with the `%w` verb to create your errors

-8. If you define a new `iota`, please implement the `String()`, `GoString()`, `MarshalText()`, and `MarshalJSON()` functions.
-See [`#150`](https://github.com/SOMAS2020/SOMAS2020/pull/150).
+7. If you define a new `iota` enum, please implement the `String()` method.

 ## Repo

-1. Each team will work off a fork of the main repo.
-Your team is responsible for all development happening in the fork, and are responsible to keep your own fork up-to-date, as well as to pull in changes to the main repo periodically.
+1. Each team will work off branches in the main repo.
+Your team is responsible for all development happening in the branch, and are responsible to keep your own fork up-to-date, as well as to pull in changes to the main repo periodically.
 (Remember to give your teammates _write access_ to the fork!)

 2. Your team's fork must pass CI + infrastructure team code reviews before it can be merged into the main repo.
 Make sure you detail your changes succinctly in your PR, and _KEEP DIFFS SMALL_.
 Infra might not need to read every line, but having small reviews to do is helpful.
 Again, DO NOT TOUCH CODE YOU'RE NOT SUPPOSED TO.

-3. Make sure your fork is up-to-date with the main repo's `main` branch before submitting a PR.
-You should install [https://github.com/wei/pull](https://github.com/wei/pull) on your fork to automate this.

-4. Your fork should inherit the Github Actions for CI as well, this means PRs into your `main` branch should run CI.

-5. Feel free to link your PR in the Discord infrastructure channel to request a review.

 ## Dependencies